-Schedule a meeting with The Graduate Program Contact person in the CDB Office, well in advance of scheduling your pre-defense meeting, to make sure you have completed all the necessary requirements for a Ph.D. degree.
+Schedule a meeting with Faheem Bhuiya in the CDB Office, well in advance of scheduling your pre-defense meeting, to make sure you have completed all the necessary requirements for a Ph.D. degree.

 The advisor, as a member of the thesis committee, must attend the pre-defense meeting.
 This meeting provides an opportunity for the Committee to evaluate the student's progress, suggest any additional experiments that may be necessary before completion of the thesis, and determine whether the expected time-frame for completion of the thesis is reasonable.